Harvi-D/Periodic-Tables/README.md

 ## Usage

-A full-stack reservation system designed to simplify the management of a restaurants daily reservations.
+A full-stack reservation system designed to simplify the management of a restaurant's daily reservations.
 Using ***Periodic Tables*** allows restaurant employees to:

 * Create and Edit new reservations for customers